The Shipwreck of Don Juan

 The Shipwreck of Don Juan is an 1840 oil painting by the French artist Eugène Delacroix.
-It depicts a scene from Lord Byron epic poem Don Juan.
+It depicts a scene from Lord Byron's epic poem Don Juan.
 Don Juan and others are adrift in the Mediterranean in a ship's boat following a shipwreck.

 It was exhibited at the Salon of 1841.
 Today it is in the collection of the Louvre in Paris, having been acquired in 1883.
 A much earlier sketch of the scene by Delacroix is held at the Victoria and Albert Museum in London.